epita-cs2/OpenSK--Makerdiary/README.md

 ## Disclaimer
 This project is developped by Google, I advice you to always to check their original repository for more updates.
+In this repository I will provide an installation guide of OpenSK on Makerdiary nRF52840 MDK USB Dongle .

 ### FIDO2